Mexico: Policy

 Download chart data in Excel format

-The leading forms of agricultural support in Mexico are: (1) support based on commodity outputs (48.7 percent of 2020 TSE); and (2) payments based on non-commodity criteria (20.7 percent of 2020 TSE).
-Market Price Support (MPS) accounted for about 46.7 percent of TSE and 95.9 percent of support based on commodity outputs in 2020.
+The leading forms of agricultural support in Mexico are: (1) support based on commodity outputs (55.3 percent of 2023 TSE); and (2) payments based on non-commodity criteria (13.5 percent of 2023 TSE).
+Market Price Support (MPS) accounted for about 54.8 percent of TSE and 98.9 percent of support, based on commodity outputs in 2023.
 MPS is calculated “by adding together the price transfers to producers from consumers and taxpayers, minus the contribution that producers make to these transfers.”
 For an individual commodity, these price transfers are estimated by multiplying the Market Price Differential (MPD) by the quantity of domestic supply, where the MPD is the difference between the domestic market price and the border price of the commodity, measured at the farm gate level.
-In 2020, poultry meat accounted for 33.0 percent of Mexico’s MPS, and raw sugar accounted for 19.0 percent.
-Tariffs on agricultural imports from non-USMCA countries are the main policy corresponding to Mexico’s MPS.
+In 2023, maize accounted for 17.9 percent of Mexico’s MPS, poultry meat accounted for 10.8 percent, and raw sugar accounted for 9.3 percent.
+Tariffs on agricultural imports and guaranteed prices for maize, wheat, rice, and milk are the main policies corresponding to Mexico’s MPS.

-Another way to consider the level of Mexico’s agricultural support is to compare Mexico’s support with the value of the country’s agricultural production using a measure called the Percentage Producer Support Estimate (PSE), which equals the amount of producer support divided by the sum of transfers from taxpayers to producers plus the value of agricultural production.
-During calendar years 2018–20, Mexico’s PSE ranged from 9 to 11 percent—roughly the same level as the United States’ PSE and about 10 percentage points less than the OECD country average.
+Another way to consider the level of Mexico’s support to agriculture is to compare Mexico’s support with the value of the country’s agricultural production, using a measure called the Percentage Producer Support Estimate (PSE).
+PSE equals the amount of producer support divided by the sum of transfers from taxpayers to producers plus the value of agricultural production, expressed as a percentage.
+During calendar years 2019–23, Mexico’s PSE ranged from 7 to 14 percent, compared with 6 to 11 percent for the United States and 12 to 17 percent for the OECD countries as a whole.